geins-io/sdk-api-mgmt-javascript/docs/OrderApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.OrderApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.OrderApi();
-let query = new GeinsManagementApiSdkJs.OrderModelsOrderQuery(); // OrderModelsOrderQuery | The details of the query.
+let query = new GeinsSdkApiMgmtJavascript.OrderModelsOrderQuery(); // OrderModelsOrderQuery | The details of the query.
 apiInstance.queryOrders(query, (error, data, response) => {
   if (error) {
     console.error(error);